Ketaros/mb_weaponizer/README.md

 ## Main Changes ##
 - XX Weapons Pre-Crafted
-- New Items Tier: Epic
+- Created a New Top Tier: Epic
-- Added New Bandit Types
+- Added XX New Weapons as Arena Prizes